A Twitter chat is an excellent way to grow your following on Twitter and promote your business for free.

 Join us at #interiorschat

 Are you ready to give Twitter chats a go?
 Join us for our very own #interiorschat, where we talk about everything from interiors, decor, inspiration and business.
-We usually meet on the first Thursday of the month at 20:00 (UK time, UTC+1).

 Have you ever participated in a Twitter chat?

 Let’s keep the conversation going!
 Join our new Interiors Chat Community on Facebook.